 Its gaze full of self-loathing finally focuses on the wise-me.
 A low growling emanates from the monster vibrating inside my chest.
 It squeezes my heart in its powerful claw.
 “Silence!
 You weak, sniveling mass of flesh,” it demands.
 The beast releases my heart and snatches me by the throat.
 It holds me high.
 My feet dangle like a clapper in a bell.
 Its claw-tipped fingers clench.
 I cannot breathe.
 I stare into the hostile eyes and manage to gasp, “I love you.”

 With those words, the fingers relax, and the inner smallness and shame fell away like a shimmering silver shower from the sky.
 The hideous being shrivels, blinking with sadness and confusion.

-I rub my throat, “It’s okay,” I croak. “ You’ve been infected by others needing you to be this, and needing you to be that.
-You’ve been listening to the voice in your head telling you you’re not good enough, and you’ll never amount to anything.
-You need to forget about what anyone else says, or implies, and you most certainly need to stop looking around for others approval.
-Just be you.
+I rub my throat, “It’s alright, I forgive you,” I croak. “ It’s my fault you got out of hand.
+I’ve been listening to that voice in my head again telling me I’m not good enough, and I’ll never amount to anything.”
+I pause my lip trembles with all the nastiness I had released into the world.
+“Shit,” I said dropping my head.
+“I really need to stop listening to what anyone else says, or implies.
+And I especially need to stop looking around for others approval.
 Who cares what anyone else thinks.”